 FAQ

-What does PhotographyWeatherAlerts do?
+What does PhotoSignal do?

-PhotographyWeatherAlerts helps landscape, seascape, and outdoor photographers monitor forecast windows at saved locations.
+PhotoSignal helps landscape, seascape, and outdoor photographers monitor forecast windows at saved locations.
 It looks for photography-relevant conditions such as cloud layers, fog potential, wind, tides, marine conditions, moon timing, storms, and other alert rules you choose.

 Is this a normal weather app?